Modular-ML-inference/component-repository/README.md

 After performing appropriate modifications, run `kubectl apply -f repository-config-map.yaml` to create the ConfigMap.
 Finally, run `helm install flrepositorylocaldb flrepositorydb` in order to properly install the release using Helm charts.

+You can later use `kubectl port-forward <podname> <hostport>:9012` to forward port to your localhost and easily set up local configuration on `127.0.0.1:9012/docs`.